 - 30-credits in the target language, literature, civilization and culture courses of which 12 are at the 300 level or higher.

-- Undergraduate or graduate degree: If your degree is from a country other than the United States, your transcripts must be evaluated by an NJ DOE approved foreign transcript evaluation service to determine how many credits these courses are equivalent to in the US.
+- Undergraduate or graduate degree: A Bachelor's or advanced degree with a GPA of 2.75 or higher.
+If your degree is from a country other than the United States, your transcripts must be evaluated by a foreign transcript evaluation service to determine how many credits these courses are equivalent to in the US.
 Click here for a listing of some evaluation services.

 - If you need additional credits, up to 16 may be obtained by taking the NYU 16-Point Proficiency Exam.
 Points achieved on the proficiency exam must be be placed on a transcript, which can be done by Thomas Edison State College.
 Rutgers University does not offer this transcript service.